cbentejac/VariationalFrameworkInpainting/README.md

 - [x] Consider all types of images (grayscale and color images)
 - [x] Write the patch error function `E` for the patch non-local Poisson
 - [x] Implement the entire patch match algorithm to compute the nearest-neighbor fields
+- [ ] Parallelize the patch match algorithm
 - [ ] Minimize the energies
     - [ ] Correspondance update step
     - [ ] Image update step